-I believe that even if a tease starts off as something harmless, it can turn into something more.
-When we tease anyone, we must know that person has a sense of humour and will take the tease in good faith, then I would consider it a tease; but when we target a specific individual with the intention of causing emotional harm, then it can be considered a form of bullying.
+That even if a tease starts off as something harmless, it can turn into something more.
+When we tease anyone, it’s important to know whether they have a sense of humour and will take the tease in good faith, but if we know they won’t and we still direct the tease at them, then it’s considered to be a form of bullying.

-When the person we tease begins to feel uncomfortable, or needs to stand his or her ground, then it is obvious it’s more than just a tease.
-When it happens in the playground at school, it’s more likely to be a form of bullying.
-I believe there is a difference.
-I also believe being teased shapes our past, present and future life with memories that we’re not fond to remember.
+When the person we tease begins to feel uncomfortable and needs to stand his or her ground, then it is obvious it’s more than just a tease.
+If and when it happens in the playground, it’s more likely to be a form of bullying.
+There is no doubt that being teased shapes our past, present and future with memories that we’re not fond in remembering.
+I was that child.

-Perhaps we ought to teach children that it’s not right to tease, if the shoe were on the other foot, they wouldn’t like it; but if it’s something they continue to do, they must accept full responsibility for their actions and any consequences.
+Perhaps we ought to teach children that it’s not right to tease, but if it’s something they continue to do, they must accept full responsibility for their actions and any consequences.

-Unfortunately, and my experience has shown; not all parents take their children to task on this.
+Unfortunately, and my experience has shown that not all parents take their children to task on this.